Find Minnesota Public Records: Free State Database Searches

 Divorce County where the death occurred; address can be obtained by visiting County Vital Record Office Contacts and selecting the county.
 County where the death occurred; address can be obtained by visiting County Vital Record Office Contacts and selecting the county.
 Cost of copy: $9 Two weeks

-Can anyone Request for Copies of Vital Records in Minnesota?
+Can anyone Request Copies of Vital Records in Minnesota?

 Minnesota vital records are typically open to the public due to the Minnesota Data Practices Act, which makes the state open records state.
 There are exemptions to certain vital records where these are deemed as private and/or confidential – unauthorized access, in this case, is restricted.